brandur/sorg/content/drafts/postgres-atomicity.md

 hook: TODO
 ---

-For real-world code running at scale, atomicity is a godsend.
-The property states that for a series of operations performed against a database, either every one of them commits together, or they're all rolled back.
+Atomicity (in the sense of "ACID") states that for a series of operations performed against a database, either every one of them commits together, or they're all rolled back.
-There's no in between.
+No in between states are allowed.
+For code running at scale in the messiness of the real world, it's a godsend.

 Changes made by accidental bugs deployed to production are reverted instead of leaving databases in a permanently